Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 Arne looked out at the ships.
 ‘Best get tha battle gear on, then.’ he ducked back inside, leaving the window shutter open.

-My feet thudded on the planking which echoed as I dashed down the alley.
+The thudding of my feet on the planking echoed off the walls as I dashed down the alley.
 My room was upstairs at the back of the alley.
 As I ran full pelt along the alley people began to appear.

 ‘Raiders, get ready!’
 I shouted as I passed them.

-I could hear Noren’s footsteps on the boards behind me.
+Noren’s footsteps rang on the boards behind me.

-No-one was asleep now, the children hollered and cried as they were grabbed from their beds.
+No-one was asleep now, children hollered and cried as they were grabbed from their beds.

 ~